paulsheridan/sea-301-d2/class-20-project-week-day-5/README.md

  * [5 pts] HTML code
  * [5 pts] CSS code
  * [2 pts] extra credit for each of the following items:
-  * CSS keyframe animations
+  * &nbsp; &nbsp; CSS keyframe animations
-  * SVG graphics manipulation using Javascript or CSS
+  * &nbsp; &nbsp; SVG graphics manipulation using Javascript or CSS
-  * Third party animation libraries such as jQuery mobile or velocity.js
+  * &nbsp; &nbsp; Third party animation libraries such as jQuery mobile or velocity.js
  * [8 pts] Answers to questions/instructions in this assignment.
 Submit links to commits and pull requests that demonstrate your contributions.
 Activities tracked by the links must show that you committed work every day of the week.
 Describe each link in terms of the tasks you accomplished.

 * Your project's technical merit is graded based on the following criteria: